 Make a deposit

-Once verified, you can deposit USD using the payment method that best suits you – bank transfer, cryptocurrency, PayPal and debit/credit cards payments are widely accepted.
+Once verified, you can deposit USD using the payment method that best suits you – cryptocurrency, bank and card payments are widely accepted.

 Buy Shiba Inu